 Another question this raises is how many players can be sent off in a soccer game?

-A maximum of 4 players from one team can be sent of in a single game of soccer.
-If after this a 5th player on the same team is shown a red card the referee will end the game immediately and the team who had 5 players shown a red card will forfeit the game.
+A maximum of 4 players from one team can be sent off in a single game of soccer.
+If, after this, a 5th player on the same team is shown a red card, the referee will end the game immediately, and the team who had 5 players shown a red card will forfeit the game.

 To find out if a soccer team has ever forfeited a game, check out this article I wrote, giving you the answer to this question.